'Portcullis' was a British convoy from Egypt for the delivery of supplies to Malta (1/9 December 1942).

 Additional protection was later provided by the light anti-aircraft cruisers Cleopatra, Dido and Euryalus, the destroyers Jervis, Kelvin and Nubian, and the fast minelayer Welshman carrying additional stores.
 The convoy reached Malta on 5 December without encountering any Axis interference, and the ships had been unloaded by 9 December.

-‘Portcullis’ was followed by a succession of ships in pairs, which arrived on 11, 13 and 21 December 1942 and on 2 January 1943, and among these arrivals were two tankers.
+'Portcullis' was followed by a succession of passages by ships in pairs, which arrived on 11, 13 and 21 December 1942 and on 2 January 1943, and among these arrivals were two tankers.
 This arrangement had several advantages, including the fact that each pair of ships could accompany one of the military supply convoys as far as Benghazi and then be picked up in that locale by escorts from Malta.
 This method was less conspicuous and also more economical in the use of warships, which were consequently available in greater numbers to bolster the surface striking force at Malta.

 As a result of these efforts the governor of Malta, Field Marshal the Lord Gort, was able to signal on 1 January 1943 that to complete the island’s reserves to seven months' stock and two months' working margin would need the delivery of another 112,000 tons, which could be accepted during January at the rate of four ships per week.
 However, the commanders-in-chief in the Middle East replied that it would be impossible to build up at this rate 'without detriment to 8th Army supplies which are vital at this stage.
 Nor is shipping readily available.'